As used in sections 173.14 to 173.27 of the Revised Code:

 (c) A county home or district home operated pursuant to Chapter 5155. of the Revised Code;

-(d) A residential facility licensed under section 5119.22 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are recipients under the residential state supplement program;
+(d) A residential facility licensed under section 5119.34 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults or accommodations and personal care services for only one or two adults who are receiving residential state supplement program;

 (2) "Long-term care facility" does not include a residential facility licensed under section 5123.19 of the Revised Code.